 - In the Heaven's Feel route, Shirou is implied to be suffering from this.
 Having Archer's left arm grafted onto him grants him Archer's stronger projection magic, but various scenes imply that Archer is actually still alive through the arm and dominating Shirou's mind whenever his powers are called upon (making this a case of Powers via Possession).
 Because Servants have much heavier souls than normal humans, Shirou suffers from backlash whenever he uses the arm - eventually, when he uses it too much in a small time frame, it inflicts brain damage and causes swords to start growing out from under his skin, and in one Bad End Shirou outright becomes a vegetable due to using it too much too quickly.
 Even right after he receives the arm, Rin and Kirei need to put a magical seal on it to prevent it from causing this trope due to merely being attached to his body.

-- In Gunnerkrigg Court, Whitelegs' possession of Jack Hyland gradually degraded his sanity and was very taxing, but it's not clear whether it was harmful on its own, because it "enhanced" him enough to manifest Powers via Possession, or simply because he never slept all this time.
-When the possession ended, he instantly collapsed, though later gradually recovered.
+- In Gunnerkrigg Court, Whitelegs' possession of Jack Hyland gradually degrades his sanity and is very taxing, but it's not clear whether it is harmful on its own, because it "enhances" him enough to manifest Powers via Possession, or simply because he never sleeps all this time.
+When the possession ends, he instantly collapses, though later gradually recovers.